LucasLudueno/arp-spoofing/README.md

 When the victim enters in some http page defined in the `DNS_FORWARD_FILE`, the traffic will be intercepted by the server, and a custom html defined in `fake-server/index.html` will be rendered.

 This behavior could be changed modifying the file `fake-server/index.js`

-_Note:_ NPM and Node should be installed to configure and start the fake web server. https://nodejs.org/es/download/